haskell/haskell-language-server/ghcide/README.md

 The teams behind this project and the [`haskell-ide-engine`](https://github.com/haskell/haskell-ide-engine#readme) have agreed to join forces under the [`haskell-language-server` project](https://github.com/haskell/haskell-language-server), see the [original announcement](https://neilmitchell.blogspot.com/2020/01/one-haskell-ide-to-rule-them-all.html).
 The technical work is ongoing, with the likely model being that this project serves as the core, while plugins and integrations are kept in the [`haskell-language-server` project](https://github.com/haskell/haskell-language-server).

 The code behind `ghcide` was originally developed by [Digital Asset](https://digitalasset.com/) as part of the [DAML programming language](https://github.com/digital-asset/daml).
 DAML is a smart contract language targeting distributed-ledger runtimes, based on [GHC](https://www.haskell.org/ghc/) with custom language extensions.
 The DAML programming language has [an IDE](https://webide.daml.com/), and work was done to separate off a reusable Haskell-only IDE (what is now `ghcide`) which the [DAML IDE then builds upon](https://github.com/digital-asset/daml/tree/master/compiler/damlc).
 Since that time, there have been various [non-Digital Asset contributors](https://github.com/digital-asset/ghcide/graphs/contributors), in addition to continued investment by Digital Asset.
-All contributions require a [Contributor License Agreement](https://cla.digitalasset.com/digital-asset/ghcide) that states you license the code under the [Apache License](LICENSE).
+The project has been handed over to Haskell.org as of September 2020.

 The Haskell community [has](https://github.com/DanielG/ghc-mod) [various](https://github.com/chrisdone/intero) [IDE](https://github.com/rikvdkleij/intellij-haskell) [choices](http://leksah.org/), but the one that had been gathering momentum is [`haskell-ide-engine`](https://github.com/haskell/haskell-ide-engine#readme).
 Our project owes a debt of gratitude to the `haskell-ide-engine`.
 We reuse libraries from their ecosystem, including [`hie-bios`](https://github.com/mpickering/hie-bios#readme) (a likely future environment setup layer in `haskell-ide-engine`), [`haskell-lsp`](https://github.com/alanz/haskell-lsp#readme) and [`lsp-test`](https://github.com/bubba/lsp-test#readme) (the `haskell-ide-engine` [LSP protocol](https://microsoft.github.io/language-server-protocol/) pieces).
 We make heavy use of their contributions to GHC itself, in particular the work to make GHC take string buffers rather than files.

 The best summary of the architecture of `ghcide` is available [this talk](https://www.youtube.com/watch?v=cijsaeWNf2E&list=PLxxF72uPfQVRdAsvj7THoys-nVj-oc4Ss) ([slides](https://ndmitchell.com/downloads/slides-making_a_haskell_ide-07_sep_2019.pdf)), given at [MuniHac 2019](https://munihac.de/2019.html).
-However, since that talk the project has renamed from `hie-core` to `ghcide`, and the repo has moved to [this location](https://github.com/digital-asset/ghcide/).
+However, since that talk the project has renamed from `hie-core` to `ghcide`, and the repo has moved to [this location](https://github.com/haskell/ghcide/).